 I am currently a PhD candidate in geography at UC Berkeley.
 My research has been supported by the Charlotte Newcombe Foundation, the Wenner-Gren Foundation and the Fulbright Foundation.
 At Berkeley, I have also been supported by the Institute for International Studies and the Centre for African Studies.

 In addition to my doctoral work, I am a consultant for the Black Sash, supporting their efforts to design a new social grant payment system.
-Likewise, my ethnographic research has formed the basis of reports to the South African Constitutional Court, the National Credit Regulator, and the Banking Association of South Africa.
+Likewise, I have presented my research to the South African Constitutional Court, the National Credit Regulator, and the Banking Association of South Africa.
 I have also written numerous op-eds for GroundUp, a community newspaper, and provided research support for Cutting Edge, an investigative news show.